yonbergman/octopress/source/_posts/2012-05-19-why-you-should-use-sass.markdown

 With Sass you can easily manage a system of plugins and shared library 'code' between different parts of your site and even between sites in a way which plain css can never do.

-With Sass & Compass you can have better Cross browser support esspecialy if you're planning on using all the new 'CSS3' properties.
+With Sass & Compass you can have better Cross browser support especially if you're planning on using all the new 'CSS3' properties.
 {% img right /images/posts/use-sass/remuscat.jpg 150 %}
 Even if you're not using new properties Sass gives you workaround for the basic stuff **broken** on IE - stuff like `display: inline-block;`